Yamuna Expressway, India

-The expressway will reduce the travel time between Agra and Delhi by 100 minutes.
-The distance of 210km can be travelled in approximately two hours.
+The expressway reduces the travel time between Agra and Delhi by 100 minutes.
+The distance of 210km can now be travelled in approximately two hours.
 The project will relieve traffic congestion on the National Highway-91; on the Old Grand Trunk (GT) road between Delhi and Kanpur, and the cities of Palwal, Ballabgarh and Faridabad on the National Highway-2.
-It will provide uninterrupted movement of freight and passenger traffic for the towns and commercial centres on the east side of the Yamuna Expressway.
+It intends to provide uninterrupted movement of freight and passenger traffic for the towns and commercial centres on the east side of the Yamuna Expressway.

-The project was estimated to cost approximately INR22.5bn, but has overrun due to a rise in construction costs and a delay in land acquisition.
+The project was originally estimated to cost approximately INR22.5bn, but has overrun due to a rise in construction costs and a delay in land acquisition.
 Construction began in December 2007.
-The total project cost of the Yamuna Expressway and land acquisition costs for real estate developments is projected to be approximately INR97.39bn.
+The total project cost of the Yamuna Expressway and land acquisition costs for real estate developments is approximately INR12,839bn.

 Yamuna Expressway master plan